vmpyre/solana-handbook/docs/handbook/chapter3/interacting-with-the-network.md

-## RPC Requests
+---
+hide:
+  - toc
+---

+<h2>RPC Requests</h2>

-Any user who chooses to interact with the network must communicate with one of the network’s nodes through a Remote Procedure Call (RPC) endpoint.
+Any user who chooses to interact with the network must communicate with one of the network’s nodes through a **Remote Procedure Call (RPC)** endpoint.
 The available [RPC methods](https://solana.com/docs/rpc) are listed in the Solana documentation.

 The methods vary from simple queries, such as retrieving specific account information, or checking the state of the network, to sending transactions that modify state of the blockchain.